Wolverine971/9takes/src/blog/enneagram/enneagram-mental-health-flags.md

 ---
-title: 'Enneagram Mental Health Flags: A Guide to Early Intervention'
+title: '9 Enneagram Mental Health Flags: A Guide to Early Intervention'
 description: 'If You See Something, Say Something: Mental Health Red Flags Through the Enneagram Lens'
 author: 'DJ Wayne'
 date: '2024-07-12'